-1. What is microtia?
+What is microtia?

-2. What is Atresia?
+What is atresia?

 Atresia is absence or underdevelopment of the ear canal and middle ear structures.
 Microtia is almost always accompanied by atresia because the outer ear and the middle ear develop from one common block of tissue at the same time of development in the womb.
-About 15 percent of my microtia patients have what appears at first look to be a normal canal, but many of them are a “blind alley.”
+About 15 percent of microtia patients have what appears at first look to be a normal canal, but many of them have only a “blind alley.”

-3. What causes microtia, and did the parents do anything to cause microtia in their child?
+What causes microtia, and did the parents do anything to cause microtia in their child?

-4. What is the risk of recurrence of microtia within the family and what are the chances that a microtia patient could also have children with microtia?
+What is the risk of recurrence of microtia within the family and what are the chances that a microtia patient could also have children with microtia?

-5. What other medical problems are associated with microtia?
+What other medical problems are associated with microtia?

-6. When does a child with microtia become aware of it?
+When does a child with microtia become aware of it?

 Children with microtia become aware of their differences at approximately 3 – 3½ years of age.
 Typically, they start comparing sides in a mirror and begin referring to their microtia as their “little ear.”